WatiBenj/Blockchain_Ajtai_Hash/README.md

 - **Block.java**

-  The necessary fields for the complete representation of a block include the following elements :
+  The necessary fields for the complete representation of a block are the following :

    - Hash of the previous block
    - Merkle root (computed from a set of transactions)